Logo

 Sunset view of the Charles Bridge in Prague with historic buildings and the Vltava River reflecting the warm evening light.

 If you stay in Prague you might want to visit Kutná Hora.
 It is an hour away by train.
 You can see the Bone Church and St Barbara’s Cathedral.
-Another easy trip is to Karlštejn Castle.
-It is 40 minutes away.
+Another easy trip is to Karlštejn Castle, which is 40 minutes away.

 Český Krumlov and Southern Bohemia

 Český Krumlov is a town three hours from Prague.
-It is one of the photographed towns in the Czech Republic.
-The castle complex is really big.
-It sits above a bend in the Vltava River.
+It is one of the most photographed towns in the Czech Republic.
+The castle complex is really big and it sits above a bend in the Vltava River.
 The old town has not changed much since the century.
-It is a UNESCO site.
 The streets are narrow and connect to small courtyards, galleries and viewpoints where you can see the rooftops.
 If you stay overnight you can see the town when it is not too busy.

 Colourful spa town buildings in Karlovy Vary with a church tower rising above the rooftops and green hills in the background.